elmtree-askmo/cloudcannon-app/content/learn/mathematics/what-is-the-implication-operator-and-how-are-hypothesis-and-conclusion-related.md

 seo:
   title: QuickTakes | Mathematics
   page_description: >-
-    The implication operator in propositional logic defines a conditional relationship between a hypothesis and a conclusion, determining truth values based on the states of these propositions.
+    The implication operator is a key element in propositional logic, defining a relationship between a hypothesis and conclusion through the conditional statement 'if p then q'.
+The truth value of implications and their logical relationships are explored.
   page_keywords: >-
-    implication operator, hypothesis, conclusion, propositional logic, conditional relationship, truth value, truth table, antecedent, consequent, logical statements
+    implication operator, hypothesis, conclusion, propositional logic, conditional relationship, truth values, truth table, logical statements, antecedent, consequent
 author: QuickTakes
 question: >-
     What is the implication operator, and how are hypothesis and conclusion related?